• Twitter

 Terms of Reference:

-• To consider any appeal against a decision under the personnel procedures adopted by the Governing Body (eg disciplinary, pay review etc).
+• Consider any appeal against a decision made under the HR policies adopted by the Governing Body.

-• To consider any appeal against selection for redundancy.
+• Consider any appeal against selection for redundancy through a staffing reduction process.

 Meetings: As and when required.